 All banking transactions, both receipts and payments, should be recorded under the Bank section of the Production Accounting system as soon as they are processed.
 If the payment system is computerised this will happen automatically but there will be instances where transactions may require manual input (e.g. incoming funding, direct debits, bank charges etc), and these should be journaled into the system as soon as they are identified.

 On larger productions it would be useful to download statements on a daily basis so that they can be checked and any differences, or items requiring manual input, be attended to.
 This saves time when the full reconciliation is due.

 The bank reconciliation should always be prepared by one person and signed off by a second party.

 When the bank reconciliation is prepared, it should be reviewed for old outstanding un-cleared items.
-Lodgements generally appear on the bank statement very quickly and online payments older than a week and cheques older than three months should also be investigated.
-There can also be a delay between debit card payments showing on the bank statement and being recorded in the accounting system.
+There can be a delay between debit card payments showing on the bank statement and being recorded in the accounting system.

 Bank account controls top tips

 - All cash payments signed received by the recipient